 When thoroughly tested and ready, the software goes live and is released to the end user for actual use of the product.
 The software is fully operational in a live environment where end-users utilize it.

 This post-release phase is tasked with keeping the software completely operational, updating it to meet quality standards, and enhancing it throughout its life to ensure it continues to attract and retain users.

-It is rather unrealistic to think of a software development environment where structure and defined processes aren’t needed.
-In an atmosphere where there are so many variables, players and things that can go wrong, it is imperative to have the help of guidelines and a “rulebook” you can use as a standard to guide you through the process of delivering a successful software application.
+It is unrealistic to think of a software development environment where structure and defined processes aren’t needed.
+In an atmosphere with so many variables, players, and things that can go wrong, it is imperative to have the help of guidelines and a “rulebook” you can use as a standard to guide you through the process of delivering a successful software application.

 The importance of having and following prescribed methodologies in software development lies in the predictability of having a controlled environment for all development efforts.
 Software Development cycles or methodologies, in essence, are a series of stages or steps through which an organism, or in this case, a software application, passes through in a series of recurrences to reach the desired outcome.
 The lifecycle in software development follows the life of a software application from its inception to its maintenance, and developers need a level of control to ensure the solution is consistent with the original requirements and the release of the solution is properly managed.

-Methodologies in software development are repeatable processes that can be reused as many times as necessary with a strong likelihood of delivering successful results if applied correctly.
+Methodologies in software development are repeatable processes you can reuse as many times as necessary with a strong likelihood of delivering successful results if applied correctly.
 You can tailor the chosen methodology to match the unique circumstances and requirements of your project.

 Known as the traditional methodology, Waterfall is a sequential and linear flow for developing a software application.
 The process is outlined by a series of finite stages, each of which must be fully completed before moving on to the next one.
 The Waterfall approach follows this order: requirements, design, execution, testing, and release.